Find Affordable College Courses

 6 Yearly Graduations

 The 7th most popular school in the country for pharmaceutics and drug design majors who are seeking their doctor's degree is University of Houston.
 Each year, around 47,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
-For the 2020-2021 academic year, 6 doctor's degrees were handed out to pharmaceutics and drug design majors at UH.
-Around 67% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,723 per year.
+During the most recent year for which we have data, 6 people received their doctor's degree in pharmaceutics and drug design from UH.

 #11